BastianFN/DISWebApp/DISApp/README.md

 >$ pip install -r requirements.txt

+If for some reason you get a pb_config error, change psycopg2 to psycopg2-binary in requirements.txt and run the command again.

 ## Database init
 1. Change the database variable db in __init__.py, create_database.py and models.py to your own database.
+2. Run the create_database.py file in the DISapp folder.
+This will create the database and the tables.

 ## Running flask